capaj/array-sugar/README.md

 array-sugar
 ============
-syns stands for syntactic sugar.

 Tired of not having a last property on array in Javascript?
 Tired of not having contains method?
-This little script solves those.
+This little script solves those by adding a bit of sugar:

-It provides syntactic sugar enabling you to use:

     array.contains(o)      instead      array.indexOf(o) != -1
     array.last             instead      array[array.length-1]